webqit/oohtml/README.md

 ### Remote Modules

-We shouldn't need a different mechanism - like `fetch('/foo.html')` - to work with remote content.
+We shouldn't need a different mechanism to work with remote content.

-Here, we get remote-loading modules with same `<template>` element using the `src` attribute:
+Here, OOHTML introduces an `src` attribute that lets us have self-loading `<template>` elements:

 ```html
 <template def="foo" src="/foo.html"></template>